vitejs/vite/docs/guide/features.md

 }
 ```

-Matched files are by default lazy loaded via dynamic import and will be split into separate chunks during build.
-If you'd rather import all the modules directly (e.g. relying on side-effects in these modules to be applied first), you can passing `{ eager: true }` the second argument:
+Matched files are by default lazy-loaded via dynamic import and will be split into separate chunks during build.
+If you'd rather import all the modules directly (e.g. relying on side-effects in these modules to be applied first), you can pass `{ eager: true }` as the second argument:

 ```js
 const modules = import.meta.glob('./dir/*.js', { eager: true })